root-project/web/blog/_posts/2021-10-06-manual-week.md

 The _Old User's Guide_ is outdated and not updated but, nevertheless it contains some valuable information we do not want to lose.

-The first task was to make sure the Manual’s table of content was complete: by groups of experts, we updated the existing chapters ([Histograms]({{ '/manual/Histograms' | relative_url }}), [Graphs]({{ '/manual/graphs' | relative_url }}), [Trees]({{ '/manual/trees' | relative_url }}) ...)
+The first task of the week was to make sure the Manual’s table of content was complete: by groups of experts, we updated the existing chapters ([Histograms]({{ '/manual/Histograms' | relative_url }}), [Graphs]({{ '/manual/graphs' | relative_url }}), [Trees]({{ '/manual/trees' | relative_url }}) ...)
 and create the new needed ones ([JSROOT]({{ '/manual/jsroot' | relative_url }}), [